Economics of Children's Health and Development

 Presenter: Gabriel Swagel, Princeton University

-Discussion and concluding remarks by Mark Stabile, European Institute of Business Administration (INSEAD)
+Discussion and concluding remarks by Mark Stabile, INSEAD

 10:05am - 10:25am